SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

 Today we support 2 different 3rd-party identity providers:

 * Google Domains
-  * Basic, Business and Enterprise of G Suite subscriptions include this
+  * Basic, Business, and Enterprise of G Suite subscriptions include this
 * Microsoft Azure AD (AAD)
-  * Many of Office365 / Microsoft 365 subscriptions include this
+  * Many Office365 / Microsoft 365 subscriptions include this
   * Azure AD Premium P1 or higher.

 >[!NOTE]
-> For other identity providers who supports OpenID Connect/OAuth 2.0., please give your feedback, and we will look into adding support for it.
+> For other identity providers that support OpenID Connect/OAuth 2.0., please give your feedback, and we will look into adding support for it.

 Other ways of achieving this can be to use: